-Hydro One's transmission business consists of owning and operating Hydro One's transmission system, which accounts for approximately 92% of Ontario's transmission capacity based on the network component of the revenue requirement approved by the OEB.
-All of the Company's transmission business is carried out through its wholly-owned subsidiaries, Hydro One Networks and HOSSM, as well as through the Company's approximately 66% interest in B2M Limited Partnership and approximately 55% interest in NRLP.
-Hydro One's transmission business represented approximately 60% of its total assets as at
+Hydro One's transmission business consists of owning and operating Hydro One's transmission system, which accounts for approximately 90% of Ontario's transmission capacity based on the network component of the revenue requirement3 approved by the OEB.4 All of the Company's transmission business is carried out through its wholly-owned subsidiaries, Hydro One Networks and HOSSM, as well as through the Company's approximately 66% interest in B2M LP, approximately 55% interest in NRLP, and 100% interest in CLLP5.
+Hydro One's transmission business represented approximately 59% of its total assets as

-The network component of the revenue requirement is Hydro One's portion of the transmission revenue requirement attributed to assets that are used for the common benefit of all Hydro One and non-Hydro One customers in the province.
+3 The network component of the revenue requirement is Hydro One's portion of the transmission revenue requirement attributed to assets that are used for the common benefit of all Hydro One and non-Hydro One customers in the province.

-&lt;sup>4 Hydro One owns and operates approximately 95% of the transmission system in Ontario when based on the total OEB approved revenue requirement.
+4 Hydro One owns and operates approximately 94% of the transmission system in Ontario when based on the total OEB approved revenue requirement.